apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Major storm battering Florida expected to slam East Coast, bringing hazardous winds and potential flooding rain**
+**Jamie Foxx’s Daughter Corinne Is Engaged To Boyfriend Joseph Hooten**

-You can read more about it [here](https://www.nbcnews.com/news/weather/major-storm-battering-florida-expected-slam-east-coast-bringing-hazard-rcna130152).
+You can read more about it [here](https://www.huffpost.com/entry/jamie-foxx-daughter-corinne-engaged_n_657f2eb0e4b0e142c0be2e60).

 ## Requirements
 - Python 3.8